DrAlbertCruz/Introduction-MIPS-SPIM/README.md

   .asciiz "Hello world.\n"        # asciiz adds trailing null byte to string
 ```

 Note that this section starts with `.data` indicating that what follows should be read into memory, rather than treated as instructions. `format1:`, much like the `main:` labels the next instruction.
 Thus, when `la  $a0,format1` is carried out, `$a0` is loaded with the memory location of wherever in memory `format1` is located.
-Note that strings in C-language are an arracy of `char`s with a null terminator, denoted in MIPS as the type `.asciiz`.
+Note that strings in C-language are an array of `char`s with a null terminator, denoted in MIPS as the type `.asciiz`.
 This is roughly equivalent to the following C code:

 ```c
 printf( "Hello world\n!" );